flimeyio/flimey-core/README.md

 * Write code as much as you want.
 Several weeks with no commits?
 No problem at all
 * Choose what you can do best, UI, testing, CI/CD, core development - everyone can help
 * No knowledge in Scala?
 Start by writing simple tests or style the UI - just learn Scala by doing
+* If flimey somehow becomes a commerical tool in the future or results in a startup, your contributions will be taken into account

+### What We Need Right Now

+* Support for UI development focusing on responsive design, usability and accessability
+* Support for documentation management, to review scaladoc comments, maintain the wiki and create and maintain tutorials for developers and end-users
+* Support for testing with focus on unit and integration tests as well als performance and load testing
+* Support for the core development with feature implementation, bug fixing and maintaining the exisiting code base